National Radio Astronomy Observatory: Green Bank, West Virginia

-Until its collapse on November 15th, 1988, a 300ft radio telescope stood at the Green Bank Observatory's unique site.
-It was the largest radio telescope on Earth when it was brought online for its first observation at 12:42am on September 21st, 1962.
-The telescope's first observation was of the remnants of Tycho's supernova that had exploded 11th November, 1572.
-Two major overhauls installed a new surface in 1970 to correct for maintenance, snow damage, and warping from its sheer size; then a new, bigger project-building was constructed in 1972 that incorporated a Farady-cage around the control room itself.
-The telescope stood at 240ft in height, wieghed 600-tons, had a 2-min arc accuracy, and had a surface accuracy of ~1 inch.
-The collapse in 1988 was found to be due to unanticipated stresses which cracked a hidden, yet weight and stress-supporting steel connector plate, in the support structure of the massive telescope.
-A cascade failure of the structure occurred at 9:43pm causing the entire telescope to implode.
-The debris from the collapse was cleared by June 1989, and West Virginia Senator Robert C. Byrd would pioneer a campaign in Congress to replace it with the Green Bank Telescope, construction for which began in 1990.
+Until its collapse on November 15, 1988, a 300 ft radio telescope stood at the Green Bank Observatory's unique site.
+It was the largest radio telescope on Earth when it was brought online for its first observation at 12:42 am on September 21, 1962.
+The telescope's first observation was of the remnants of Tycho's supernova that had exploded 11 November 1572.
+Two major overhauls installed a new surface in 1970 to correct for maintenance, snow damage, and warping from its sheer size; then a new, bigger project building was constructed in 1972 that incorporated a Faraday cage around the control room itself.
+The telescope stood at 240 ft in height, weighed 600 tons, had a 2-minute arc accuracy, and had a surface accuracy of ~1 inch.
+The collapse in 1988 was found to be due to unanticipated stresses which cracked a hidden, yet weight- and stress-supporting steel connector plate, in the support structure of the massive telescope.
+A cascade failure of the structure occurred at 9:43 pm, causing the entire telescope to implode.
+The debris from the collapse was cleared by June 1989, and West Virginia Senator Robert C. Byrd led a campaign in Congress to replace it with the Green Bank Telescope, construction for which began in 1990.